webman-php/webman-manual/resource/doc/en/response.md

     }
 }
 ```

-- webman supports sending very large files.
+- webman supports sending very large files
-- For large files (over 2M), webman does not read the entire file into memory at once, but instead reads and sends the file in segments at the appropriate time.
+- For large files (over 2M), webman will not read the entire file into memory at once, but will read and send the file in segments at the appropriate time
-- webman optimizes file read and send speed based on the client's receive speed, ensuring the fastest file transfer while minimizing memory usage.
+- webman optimizes file reading and sending speed based on the client's receiving speed to ensure the fastest file transmission while minimizing memory usage
-- Data transmission is non-blocking and does not affect other request processing.
+- Data transmission is non-blocking and does not affect the processing of other requests
-- The `file` method automatically adds the `if-modified-since` header and checks the `if-modified-since` header on the next request.
-If the file has not been modified, it returns 304 to save bandwidth.
+- The `file` method will automatically add the `if-modified-since` header and will check the `if-modified-since` header in the next request.
+If the file has not been modified, it will return 304 directly to save bandwidth
-- The file being sent is automatically sent to the browser with the appropriate `Content-Type` header.
+- The file being sent will automatically be sent to the browser using the appropriate `Content-Type` header
-- If the file does not exist, it automatically converts to a 404 response.
+- If the file does not exist, it will automatically be converted to a 404 response

-## Downloading a File
+## Download file
 ```php
 <?php
 namespace app\controller;